The quieter side of Courchevel 1850. Photo Credit: Alexis Cornu / Courchevel Tourisme

 Courchevel 1850 has been one of the most cosmopolitan resorts in France and indeed the Alps almost since it opened soon after the war with a good selection of gourmet restaurants and haute couture boutiques.
 The Michelin star count has kept climbing with many establishments now boasting three-Michelin-starred chefs including many of the luxury catered Courchevel 1850 chalets.

-An incredible period of construction of exceptional uber-lux chalets and the opening of several five star hotels has ensured Courchevel 1850 stays at the forefront of modern luxury skiing in Europe.
-They have invested heavily in a quick lift system and offered visitors to excellent facilities both on and off piste including the aquatic centre at Courchevel Moriond and a bowling alley and climbing wall in Courchevel itself.
+An incredible period of construction of exceptional uber-lux chalets and the opening of several five-star hotels has ensured Courchevel 1850 stays at the forefront of modern luxury skiing in Europe.
+They have invested heavily in a quick lift system and offered visitors excellent facilities both on and off-piste including the aquatic centre at Courchevel Moriond and a bowling alley and climbing wall in Courchevel itself.
 A must for those with children is the fantastic sledging run from Courchevel 1850 down through the trees to Courchevel 1550 or Courchevel Village as it is now known.

-For expert there’s the rare combination of both world famous challenging pistes like Jockeys or the original World Cup run, Jean blanc, as well as legendary off piste skiing.
+For experts, there’s the rare combination of both world-famous challenging pistes like Jockeys or the original World Cup run, Jean blanc, as well as legendary off-piste skiing.
 Hire a guide to explore The Saulire bowl and couloirs or head to the Les Avals area bordering the Vanoise National Park depending on conditions on the day.

 Courchevel 1850 is great for beginners and has some good nursery slopes that are easy to access and an easy green run into the resort.